sce/brief_mail/README.md

 # BriefMail

 BriefMail is a deployment notification mailer designed for Rails 3.
-The deployment mail it sends out contains a short log and diff stat summary from the source control management which also includes summaries for each git submodule.
+The deployment mail it sends out contains a compact log and diff stat summary from the source control management which also includes summaries for each git submodule.